alphanome-ai/interview-screening-task-2/README.md

     C -->|"Query 3<br/> eg. 'hybrid workplace'"| F[fa:fa-link Video URL 3] C -->|Query N| G[fa:fa-link Video URL N]
 ```

+# Dataset

+You are given a CSV file with following columns:

+1. `job_link`: The job link for which we are generating the job ad video background
+2. `pexels_query`: The query that was used to fetch backgoround video from pexels.com
+3. `bg_video_url`: The response for `pexels_query` from pexels.com that will be used as background video.
+4. `is_related`: Empty column that need to be filled by you.

 # Task